f5devcentral/f5-bd-sre-demo/README.md

-# SRE Multi-Cluster Container Plaform
+# SRE Multi-Cluster Container Platform

 ## Summary
 This Site Reliability Engineering or SRE Multi-Cluster is an F5 Alliances product showcase.
 It is built by F5 Business Development organization.